 2. Collaborators and Participants

 Frey is the lead PI for this project, with Cooper and Grebmeier serving as co-PIs.
-This project has also afforded important international collaborations such as that with Dr. Jinping Zhao, a professor at the Ocean University of China.
+Dr. Jinping Zhao, a a faculty member at the Ocean University of China (Qingdao) is also involved and we are exporing options for additional collaborative efforts including participation in the next Chinese Arctic Expedition in 2012.
 Christie Wood (a Ph.D. student in the Graduate School of Geography at Clark University) has worked as a graduate research assistant with Frey towards the goals of this project since September 2010.
 Christie will also focus on this ICESCAPE project for her Ph.D. dissertation research, furthering the sea ice biogeochemistry work.
 Along with Frey, Christie Wood and Luke Trusel (also a Ph.D. student in the Graduate School of Geography at Clark University) were onboard the USCGC Healy for the first ICESCAPE cruise in June-July 2010.

 3. Resulting Conference Presentations